 For collaborations, information and commissions, send me an email or Instagram DM.

 Florian Braakman’s photography is driven by questions of home, migration and the spaces that surround him.
+For him, art and photography has always held the promise of learning more about the world around him and his relationship to it.
 He works locally, drawing inspiration from the streets of Delfshaven in Rotterdam.
 Since moving there in 2013, Florian has been capturing the community in the ongoing research project Delfshaven’s Finest, an ode to the economically disadvantaged but culturally vibrant neighbourhood.
 Delfshaven is largely made up of people with a migratory background.
 With his practice, Florian proposes ways of being in community with people who share a ‘home’, but perhaps not a ‘home-country’.
 In his series Broer (brother) he portrays local men who have addressed him as brother, evoking a brotherhood between strangers that transcends backgrounds and family ties.
 Likewise, in his photo-film series In Between Homes, Florian shows that the concept of neighbour stretches beyond geographical borders, as he joins his neighbours to their countries of origin.

 Florian’s projects start from his practice as a photographer moving around in public space.
 He is present, greeting people and chatting with the owners of the numerous small businesses like butchers, bakers and coffee houses.
 Sometimes stopped by people with the question to portrait them and their loved ones, he aims to foster a practice which is more generous than ‘taking a picture’.
 The camera becomes a mediator between his subjects and him, contributing to as well as documenting a community.
 Florian exhibits in exhibition spaces and museums, but also distributes his work as local house-to-house newspapers, in neighbourhood centres and public space, bringing the work back to the community that generated it.